 Now that we’re on the same page about the importance of doing inventory, we’ll dive into the most common mistakes bars and restaurants make during the process.
 We’ll also provide some solutions so you can avoid these inventory pitfalls in the future.

 We shouldn’t need to explain this one!
 Overall, if you’re not taking proper inventory management process yet, you’re putting both your business and time in jeopardy.

 Without consistent inventory management, it’s impossible to know what’s happening in your bar.
 You won’t be able to track usage, trends, or profitability accurately.
 The solution?
 Set a schedule for taking inventory and stick to it.
 It could be daily, weekly or bi-weekly, or even on a monthly basis.
 Even though liquor inventory is time-consuming, it will ultimately save you tons of time and money in the long run.
 Best of all, there’s no need for any more inventory-induced headaches.

 2. Choosing the wrong inventory system

 Depending on the inventory system you have in place, you could be putting your establishment at a great disadvantage.
-Take your bar’s needs into account when deciding how often to do inventory, whether you will use a manual bar inventory form or an automated software.
+Take your bar’s needs into account when deciding how often to do inventory, and whether you will use a manual bar inventory form or automated software.
 Also, consider how many employees will be involved.
-Most importantly, go with the system that will allow for the greatest accuracy without straining resources.
+Most importantly, go with a bar inventory management system that will allow for the greatest accuracy without straining resources.

 3. Being disorganized

-Sure, inventory can be done without a sophisticated liquor inventory app.
-But, can it truly be done efficiently?
-The best thing to do is to consider switching from pen and paper, calculators, and spreadsheets to a liquor scale app.
+Sure, inventory process can be done without a sophisticated liquor inventory app.
+But, can it truly be done in the most effective way?
+The best thing to do for your beverage inventory is to consider switching from pen and paper, calculators, and spreadsheets to a liquor scale app.
 You’ll be able to significantly cut down on time, human error, and all of the other things that could go wrong when doing inventory manually.